-How Do Homeschoolers Get to University or TAFE in Australia?
+How Do Homeschoolers Get to College, University, or TAFE?

-If you’re worried your homeschooler won’t be able to attend university if they’re homeschooled, you’re not alone.
-Many Australian homeschooling parents send their teenagers to school when children reach their later high school years.
+If you’re worried your homeschooler won’t be able to attend college, university, or do a trade if they’re homeschooled, you’re not alone.
+Many homeschooling parents send their teenagers to school when children reach their later high school years.
 This was the situation in around half the homeschooling families in my homeschool group (I was homeschooled).
 Among other reasons, home educating parents believe they must discontinue education at home tutoring the subjects themselves has become too difficult.
 Other parents, who are able to keep educating at home, respond to their children’s desire to go to school in high school, reasoning teenagers are now old enough to make wise moral decisions for themselves.

 Elizabeth Smith, the wife of HSLDA President, J. Michael Smith, says parents should homeschool through high school.
 She gave the following reasons parents should persevere through homeschooling in the latter years.
 Smith says homeschooling through the high school years is better because: